RyanFu008/digitize-heatmap/README.md

 Improving functionality, documentation, or adding tests would be greatly appreciated!

-## Author
+## About

-I'm Ryan Fu, currently a high school student (junior) at Amador Valley High School.
-I don't have much experience with geothermal science, computer vision or open source in general, and would therefore greatly appreciate feedback or contributions of any kind.
-You can reach out to me via email at <ryanfu2008@gmail.com>.
+I'm Ryan Fu, currently a high school student (junior) at Amador Valley High School, and the main contributor/maintainer of this project.

+This project was sparked after a conversation I had with [Dr. Ahinoam Pollack](https://www.linkedin.com/in/ahinoam-pollack/), who is Head of Plant Operations for Zanskar Geothermal.
+Essentially, there was a need for a tool to easily extract quantitative data from heatmaps in scientific papers.
+The original idea was something similar to [WebPlotDigitizer](https://automeris.io/), but for heatmap graphs.
+I hope that it can grow beyond only one usecase, and can help significantly more people to come.

+If you have any suggestions or feedback, you can reach out to me via email at <ryanfu2008@gmail.com>.
+I welcome any conversation!